14%OFF

 About Dario Fernandez-Morera

-Darío Fernández Morera is associate professor of Spanish and Portuguese at Northwestern University.
-A former member of the National Council on the Humanities , he holds a bachelor’s degree from Stanford University, a master’s degree from the University of Pennsylvania, and a PhD from Harvard University.
+Darío Fernández-Morera is Associate Professor in the Department of Spanish and Portuguese at Northwestern University.
+A former member of the National Council on the Humanities, he holds a BA from Stanford University, an MA from the University of Pennsylvania, and a PhD from Harvard University.
+He has authored several books and many articles on cultural, literary, historical, and methodological issues ...
+Read morein Spain, Latin America, and the United States.
+Show Less

 Reviews for The Myth of the Andalusian Paradise: Muslims, Christians, and Jews under Islamic Rule in Medieval Spain